solar sales job

 Sales Commission Overrides

 People from other solar companies have told me stories about when they or someone they know introduced a salesperson to their solar company.
-That new person went out and crushed it earning hundreds of $1,000's.
+That new person went out and crushed it earning six figures.
 The person who introduced them got nothing more than a thank you from the company.
-Not with Apricot Solar.
-When you introduce/recruit someone new into Apricot, you get an Enroller Bonus every time they make a sale equal to 10% of the commission.
-An example would be if your Recruit sells a 10 kW system in Florida at a $2.80 PPW, you get a bonus of $462.
-What if your Recruits sold 20 deals like that in a month?
-You'd earn $9,200.
+Not with us.
+When you introduce/recruit someone new, you get an Enroller Bonus every time they make a sale equal to 2% of the commission.
+An example would be if your Recruit sells a 10 kW system in Florida at a $2.80 PPW, you get a bonus of $170.
+What if your Recruits sold 10 deals like that in a month?
+You'd earn $1,700 in bonuses.
 By the way, that bonus does not come out of the commission that the salesperson makes.
 It's over and above that.

 Recruiting Solar Salespeople